My first memory as a human being is waking up from a night terror.

 #2: Declutter the Mind

 When the sun sets and the hormone melatonin kicks in, our bodies ask us to drift and to dream.
 We are designed to enter different states of consciousness throughout the day in rhythm with the cycles of the sun and moon.
-One of the difficult things about the modern lifestyle is that it is continually asking us for one state of consciousness: that is, an alert, hyper-aware one — essentially, a mind maintained in gamma brainwaves.
+One of the difficult things about the modern lifestyle is that it is continually asking us for one state of consciousness: that is, an alert, hyper-aware one — essentially, a mind maintained in beta brainwaves.

 The art is in taking intentional and sensitive steps through the different states of consciousness, acknowledging each one, before arriving softly in the deep state of rest.
 As opposed to hitting the pillow and expecting to fall from the top of our mind to the deepest part; rather, we should learn how to ease our way in, and how to swim with grace and ease, from the surface, down to the deep.